hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] when expanding both morphs the cursor is still visible over all layers
 - [ ] pressing ESC brings one back to the GlobalTimeline

-### Editor:

-- [ ] with open interactive, scroll position may be changed with arrow keys

 ### Inspector:

-- [ ] the tree leafs can be selected to inspect
+- [ ] the tree leaves can be selected to inspect with the target selector
 - [ ] correct values for position, extent and opacity are shown
 - [ ] when setting two keyframes for different position values at different scroll positions, an animation is created and can be viewed
 - [ ] when scrolling in the scrollytelling, created keyframes are shown by a different icon in the inspector